Geetha63/MS-Teams-Scripts/Canvas/README.md

 1. How to run the script?

- * Run the script by double clicking `CanvasApiMainScript.ps1`
+ * Run the script by double-clicking `CanvasApiMainScript.ps1`

  * Script will ask for Uri - Pass login [canvas Uri](https://jlg.instructure.com)